 Newspaper coverage speculated that murder was among the possible reasons for Thomson’s disappearance.

-Dr. G. Howland, who was holidaying in Algonquin Park and who was called upon to examine Thomson's remains, concluded that Thomson died by drowning.
-At the time, neither he, the coroner, Park Ranger Mark Robinson (who supervised the search for Thomson), nor the Park Superintendant raised any prospect that Thomson's death had been anything other than an accident.
+In July 1917, Dr. G. Howland, who was holidaying in Algonquin Park and who was called upon to examine Thomson's remains, concluded that Thomson died by drowning.
+At the time, neither he, Park Ranger Mark Robinson (who supervised the search for Thomson), the coroner, nor the Park Superintendant recorded any suggestions that Thomson's death had been anything other than an accident (no one else recorded them making such suggestions either).

 Going public with suspicions